yfern328/traversing-nested-objects-web-060517/README.md

 ## Objectives

+0. Add a folder called test because all the tests are broken

 1. Explain what a nested object looks like
 2. Explain why nested objects are useful
 3. Describe how to access inner properties